lukef-cs/cs260-startup/README.md

     - submitting vote
 - **DB/Login** - Store users, posts, and comments in database.
 Register and login users.
 Credentials stored securely in database.
 Can't post, comment, or vote unless authenticated.
 - **WebSocket** - As posts, comments, or votes are submitted, they are broadcast to all other users.
+- **API** - Query 'CollegeFootballData.com' to get the data of the football team of the users selected college.

 ## 🚀 AWS deliverable